astronomer/docs/learn/external-python-operator.md

 It is very common in data science and data engineering use cases to need to run a task with different requirements from your Airflow environment.
 Your task may need a different Python version than Airflow, or require packages that conflict with core Airflow or your other tasks.
 In these cases, running tasks in an isolated environment can help manage dependency conflicts and enable compatibility with your execution environments.

 In this tutorial, you'll learn how to use the [ExternalPythonOperator](https://airflow.apache.org/docs/apache-airflow/stable/howto/operator/python.html#externalpythonoperator) to run a task that leverages the [Snowpark API](https://www.snowflake.com/snowpark/) for data transformations.
+Snowpark allows you to run queries and transformations on your data using different programming languages, making it a flexible addition to traditional Snowflake operators.
 Snowpark requires Python 3.8, while Airflow will be using Python 3.9.
 The ExternalPythonOperator will run a task in an existing Python virtual environment, allowing you to choose a different Python version for particular tasks.

 :::note